-- Control the affairs of the organization on behalf of the members and organize and preside over officer meetings;
+- Control the affairs of the organization on behalf of the members and organize and preside over club meetings;

-- Create meeting agendas and facilitating communication throughout the club.
+- Create meeting agendas and facilitate communication throughout the club.

 - Act as the club contact for the IMA and SAO office;